robotology/blocktest/README.md

 (2019-05-21 11:43:24.490)(Info*****)====================================\
 (2019-05-21 11:43:24.490)(Info*****)====================================\

-# 9. Specific plugin
+# 10. Specific plugin

-## 9.1.
+## 10.1.
 Existing plugins
 Three plugins are already available:
 - The Yarp BlockTest-plugin look at https://github.com/robotology/blocktest-yarp-plugins
 - The Generic BlockTest-plugin that is included in the current repository https://github.com/robotology/blocktest/tree/master/src/genericactiondepotlib
 - The Kuka idjl plugin https://github.com/icub-tech-iit/blocktest-kuka-plugins

-## 9.2.
+## 10.2.
 Create a new plugin
 It is possible to write your own plugin for BlockTest, check the following sections.

-## 9.3.
+## 10.3.
 Create a new repository for plugin
 Create a new repository in github.

-## 9.4.
+## 10.4.
 Create plugin initialization
 Step by step.

 1)
 Derive the class ActionDepotStart.
 The class will contain plugin initialization.
-In the following section the example from the generic BlockTest plugin.
+In the following section, the example from the generic BlockTest plugin.

 2)
 The methods **configure** and **stop** are overwritten.